Flong: Wet flong

-The flong slightly larger than the forme was laid over it and then carefully beaten into the forme of type using a brush with stiff bristles.
-Many gentle blows were better than fewer strong ones.
+In the wet process, a number of layers of sheets of tissue and blotter paper are interleaved with a paste of flour, water, alum, and other ingredients.
+The paste could be to the stereotyper's own recipe or a proprietary paste.
+The flong was beaten into the type form with a stiff-bristled brush, with many gentle blows preferred over fewer strong ones.
 Any hollows in the back of the flong after it was beaten in were filled, either with strawboard or pieces of flong or with a packing compound.
 The flong was then covered with a sheet of backing paper and moved, still sitting on the forme, to a steam drying table.
 Here it was covered with four to eight pieces of soft blanket and pressed down to ensure that the flong stayed in contact with the forme while it dried.
 Drying took six to seven minutes typically, but this depended on the steam pressure.